Taylor Swift fans crash Ticketmaster attempting to get Eras Tour tickets

 “We are aware fans may be experiencing intermittent issues with the site and are urgently working to resolve,” Ticketmaster’s fan support account tweeted around 8 a.m.
 PST.

-When we at KTLA attempted to log on to the website, we were met with a message that read “Something went wrong on our end and we need to start over.
+When KTLA attempted to log on to the website, there was a message that read, “Something went wrong on our end and we need to start over.
 Broken things are a drag – our team is on it so it doesn’t happen again.”

-The outage came as fans were advised to log in early to save their spot in line.
+The outage came as Swift fans — also known as “Swifties” — were advised to log in early to save their spot in line.

 “If you received a code to the TaylorSwiftTix Presale, please log in and access the queue through the link you received via text rather than entering through the Ticketmaster homepage.
 This will ensure an optimal shopping experience,” Ticketmaster tweeted.

-However, fans are not pleased with how the ticketing site has handled the large demand for tickets.
+However, fans have not been pleased with how the ticketing site has handled the large demand.

 “No excuse for Ticketmaster,” one angry Swiftie tweeted.
 “They have chosen to become this ridiculous monopoly & had months to prepare.
 Every time I try to sign in, I get told I’m a bot.”